Making a video is great. Having it seen by your target audience is better.

 2. EMBED ON YOUR WEBSITE

-Put it front and centre of your website in clear view.
+Put it front and center of your website in clear view.

 3. SHARE IT ON FACEBOOK.